JehanKandy/Upload-images-to-database-and-Display-Them-using-PHP-/README.md

             die("Connecting Lost...!".mysqli_connect_error());
         }

-In here I make a veriable and connect with server
+In here I make a veriable and connect with server named $con